BenjaminMalley/benjaminmalley.github.com/source/about/index.markdown

 I am currently an analyst and consultant at Altarum in Ann Arbor, MI where I **advise clients** on the workflow impact, user experience and population-level health outcomes of health information systems and **build new systems** to address these needs.
 I am looking to relocate to Portland, OR in 2013.

-Take a look at some of my current and previous projects below.
+Take a look at my <a href="/assets/Benjamin%20Malley%20-%20Resume.pdf">resume</a>, my <a href="http:/github.com/BenjaminMalley">github</a> and some of my current and previous projects below.

 <div class="grid">
   <div class="cell">